 Having said that, I’m proud to be a pescatarian since I’m contributing to the solution and not the problem that permeates the meat industry.

-If you’d like to watch a documentary about our situation, check out Food Inc., Cowspiracy, or Earthlings – These films show the uncomfortable truth about agricultural farming and exactly what it does to our world.
+If you’d like to watch a documentary about our situation, check out Food Inc., Cowspiracy, or Earthlings.
+These films show the uncomfortable truth about agricultural farming and exactly what it does to our world.
 Forewarning: There are extremely graphic scenes/images.
 Use discretion.

 If you’d like to become a vegan for the free-living animals, your health, or just for the heck of it, research it and learn everything you can about it.
-(The reason I’m not vegan anymore is my doctor suggested I needed to eat fish.)
+(The reason I’m not vegan anymore is that my doctor suggested I needed to eat fish.)

 Check with your doctor or, if possible, a nutritionist to see if it’s the right move for you.
 And hopefully, I’ll see you in Veganuary!